How AI transforms sales prospecting: the definitive guide

 1. Create a strong onboarding experience

 First impressions matter, and a smooth onboarding process sets the tone for your entire customer relationship.
-Gartner research shows a whopping three in five software buyers have recently experienced regret after a software purchase.
+Gartner research shows that a whopping three in five software buyers have recently experienced regret after a software purchase.
 Issues like hidden costs, slow implementation, and mismanaged expectations were the most commonly shared complaints among respondents.
 Nearly a quarter (24%) of regretful buyers canceled their contract, and a third (33%) replaced their software.

 2. Identify warning signs of churn and contraction